top of page

 February, 2025

-Emanuele Mazzola: In North America, bread is often viewed merely as a convenient vehicle for quick meals, typically associated with fast food or hurried sandwich consumption.
-In contrast, Italian bread culture centers around community and connection—picture a rustic loaf at the center of a table, surrounded by family and friends sharing not just food, but time and conversation.
+Emanuele Mazzola: In North America, bread often serves as a quick meal option.
+It’s usually linked to fast food or sandwiches.
+However, Italian culture places great importance on bread.
+It represents community and connection.
+Imagine a rustic loaf at the center of a table, with family and friends enjoying good food, time, and conversation.

 What distinguishes traditional fermentation from commercial baking methods?